paulyuk/FunctionsMcpTool/README.md

 1. CTRL click to load the MCP Inspector web app from the URL displayed by the app (e.g. http://localhost:5173/#resources)
 1. Set the transport type to `SSE`
-1. Set the URL to your running Function app's SSE endpoint and Connect:
+1. Set the URL to your running Function app's SSE endpoint and *Connect*:
     ```shell
     http://localhost:7071/api/sse
     ```
-1. List Tools.
-Click on a tool and Run Tool.
+1. *List Tools*.
+Click on a tool and *Run Tool*.

 ## Deploy to Azure